matter-labs/tutorials/TUTORIAL.md

 ### Compile

 Finally, we are ready to deploy the contracts.
-Yet before that, run:
+So, before the deployment, let's compile the contracts by running:

 ```shell
 yarn hardhat compile
 ```

-So, let's create a file `deploy-factory-account.ts` that deploys all the contracts we've made above.
+Then, let's create a file `deploy-factory-account.ts` that deploys all the contracts we've made above.

 ```typescript
 import { utils, Wallet, Provider } from 'zksync-web3';